STANDARD METHODS AGAR

 User Quality Control

-Standard Methods Agar should appear slightly opalescent, and light amber in color.
+Standard Methods Agar and Standard Methods Agar with Chloramphenicol should appear slightly opalescent, and light amber in color.

 Staphylococcus epidermidis (ATCC ® 12228) colonies growing on Standard Methods Agar (Cat. no. G43).
 Incubated aerobically for 24 hours at 35ºC.